 Without setting up an at-risk award account, the PI will have to wait for the agreement to be reviewed, accepted, signed and sent through InfoEd and OCG to Sponsored Projects Accounting (SPA) in order for a SpeedType to be set up.

-If the award has already been issued and does not explicitly call out Pre-Award spending as authorized, contact your Contract or Grant Officer who will request pre-award spending authorization from the sponsor.
+If the award has already been issued and does not explicitly call out Pre-Award spending as authorized, contact your Contract or Grant Officer to request pre-award spending authorization from the sponsor.
 The sponsor may or may not approve, but if so, it will be noted in the agreement.

 Before accepting an award on behalf of the University, the Grant or Contract Officer reviews all terms and conditions, regardless of the sponsor, and they are responsible for negotiating and reviewing all awards.
 Contact your Grant or Contract Officer with questions and for more information.